picatz/layup/README.md

 >
 > It is primarily a personal research project to explore the idea of modeling graph data.

-**Layup** enables anyone to model relationships between data in a [graph] using "layers" containing "nodes" and "links" to represent relationships.
+**Layup** models data as a [graph] using "layers" containing "nodes" and "links" to represent relationships.
 It is designed to be a simple, flexible, and extensible way to model anything.
 Because everything is a graph.

-The name is based on the "[lay-up] process" for composite materials, in which a final product is obtained by overlapping a specific number of different layers.
-This is a common process in the aerospace industry[^1], enabling complex shapes with mechanical properties or characteristics that are difficult to obtain with other manufacturing processes.

-Similarly, with Layup, you can model any system to understand its characteristics.
+The name draws inspiration from various sources.
+It relates to the act of "laying up" bricks in a specific order, and the [lay-up] manufacturing process for composite materials, such as in aerospace[^1], where a final product is achieved by overlapping distinct layers.
+This technique allows for the creation of complex shapes with unique mechanical properties.
+Lastly, it playfully references the basketball "layup", a simple yet effective shot.
+Combining these concepts, the name aims to be memorable, easy to type, and applicable to graph data modeling.

 <!--
 ## Installation